 The program focuses on and integrates research, industry collaboration, internationalisation and a design culture through the delivery of specialist, core and transdisciplinary subjects.
 It provides a postgraduate education that is flexible in both its practice orientation and research integration.
 With a focus on design evolution, innovative integration of new technologies, practice and student experimentation, this Master of Design is delivered by experienced studio leaders who are acknowledged leaders in their specific industries and professions.

 Designed to produce a balance between high levels of specialisation and lateral thinking, the program enables students to examine design from a transdisciplinary perspective.
 It enables students to explore design issues under the supervision of a practice leader, to learn new strategies and the application of research and theory.
 It supports best practices in postgraduate design education through learning and research strategies that critically examine design practice.
 Graduates of this course are leaders in design and related industries through their expertise in product and service development.
 They are able to utilise strategic processes, creative tools and research skills for innovation in design.
-The program provides a suite of subjects for postgraduate designers in the areas of interaction, strategy and enterprise, lighting design, technotextiles, and text and image.
+The program provides a suite of subjects for postgraduate designers in the areas of interaction, strategy, design ethnography, physical prototyping, web design and designer identity.
 Common subjects explore related conceptual challenges and questions of visual expression in the quest to develop useful, usable and resonant designs.
 These include understanding and articulating the importance of user experience, the role of design in humanising information, the aesthetic and conceptual dynamics of effective communication, strategic thinking, and aspects... [-]

 This degree is for graduates who want to deepen their understanding and hands-on skills in both research-for-design and research-by-design as a way to define the future of the design profession. [+]